arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Drain.md

 {% endhint %}

-If all `replicationFactor`s of all collections are at least 2, then the system can tolerate the failure of a single DBserver.
-If you have set the `Environment` to `Production` in the specs of the ArangoDB deployment, you will only ever have one DBserver on each k8s node and therefore the drain operation is relatively safe, even if the grace period is chosen too small.
+If all `replicationFactor`s of all collections are at least 2, then the system can tolerate the failure of a single _DBserver_.
+If you have set the `Environment` to `Production` in the specs of the ArangoDB deployment, you will only ever have one _DBserver_ on each k8s node and therefore the drain operation is relatively safe, even if the grace period is chosen too small.

-Furthermore, we recommend to have one k8s node more than DBservers in you cluster, such that the deployment of a replacement _DBServer_ can happen quickly and not only after the maintenance work on the drained node has been completed.
+Furthermore, we recommend to have one k8s node more than _DBservers_ in you cluster, such that the deployment of a replacement _DBServer_ can happen quickly and not only after the maintenance work on the drained node has been completed.
 However, with the necessary care described below, the procedure should also work without this.

-Finally, **one should not run a rolling upgrade or restart operation at the time of a node drain**.
+Finally, one should **not run a rolling upgrade or restart operation** at the time of a node drain.

-## Optional: Clean out a DBserver manually
+## Clean out a DBserver manually (optional)

 In this step we clean out a _DBServer_ manually, before even issuing the `kubectl drain` command.
 This step is optional, but can speed up things considerably.
-Here is why: If this step is not performed, we must choose the grace period long enough to avoid any risk, as explained in the previous section.
+Here is why:

+If this step is not performed, we must choose the grace period long enough to avoid any risk, as explained in the previous section.
 However, this has a disadvantage which has nothing to do with ArangoDB: We have observed, that some k8s internal services like